OPC UA Module and Drivers

 Edge can create OPC UA client connections.
 The internal OPC UA server in the Edge Gateway acts only as a client and not as a server.
 This means Edge can connect to other outside OPC servers as a client to fetch data, but can not act as an OPC UA server for outside programs to connect to.
 Adding the IIoT product extends this functionality.

 By default, Edge Gateways can have two device connections.
 Once two devices have been configured, the “add device” UI on the Gateway’s Devices config page will be hidden.
 Speak to your sales representative for more details on increasing the device limit.

 An Edge installation can store certain historical data inside Ignition.

-Tag History - Up to one week or 10 million data points of history can be stored locally.
+Tag History -Up to 35 days or 10 million data points of history can be stored locally.
 Pruning will automatically happen, and the historian is automatically enabled and not configurable.
-An Edge Gateway can only have one realtime Tag provider and one Edge historian.
-You can learn more about tag history here.
+You can learn more about Tag history here.

 Alarm Journal - The alarm journal will store all alarm events locally for one week of events.
 There are limited configuration options; the Alarm Journal can be accessed via the Edge Alarm Journal profile.
 The Edge alarm journal and audit log can sync under EAM.

 Audit Logs - Like the Alarms, the Audit log is limited to one week of local storage.
 It cannot be configured.

 Edge installations have just one project.
 This project is created automatically if it did not exist, and it cannot be removed.
 The default project name is "Edge" and can be renamed.
 For more information, see Edge Gateway Config section.